ansn05/QATask/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-*Tools/Libraries used: .net Framework 4.5.2, Visual Studio Enterprice, MSTest library, Selenium.Webdriver 3.141.0, trxer-1.0.0.2
+* Tools/Libraries used: .net Framework 4.5.2, Visual Studio Enterprice, MSTest library, Selenium.Webdriver 3.141.0, trxer-1.0.0.2

+### Requirements
+* Windows system
+* Chrome browser Version 84.0.4147.105
+* .net Framework 4.5.2

-### Prerequisites
+#### Prerequisites
 Test can be run using Visual Studio environment using TestExplorer window or directly from the class like unit test.

 What things you need to do to run test without Visual Studio environment: